inkyblackness/ss-specs/media/moviChunks.md

     * Advance the bit-stream by 8 bits
     * Enter a loop as long as the current control word indicates a ```Long Offset```.
         * Advance the bit-stream by 4 bits
         * Read a 4-bit value from the bit-stream.
 Add this value to the ```Long Offset``` of the current control word and use the result as another index into the control word dictionary.
-This becomes the new current control word.
+The retrieved entry becomes the new current control word.
 * Advance the bit-stream by the ```Count``` value of the current control word.
-This may indicate less bits than previously read.
+This may indicate a different amount of bits than previously read, even less.
 * If the type of the current control word is ```6```, use the previously processed control word as the current one for further processing.
 * If the type of the current control word is ```5```, tiles shall be skipped
     * Read a 5-bit value from the bit-stream and advance it by 5 bits.
 This is the ```Skip Count``` value.